Briana-t-p/digital-clock/README.md

 # digital-clock
 Digital clock that displays image associated with current time, and personal welcome message with users name.

-Languages used were HTMl, CSS, and Javascript.
+Languages used were HTML, CSS, and Javascript.